-- 1. The decision to use conduits or cables for interior power distribution should be based on the specific details of the application.
+- 1. Cables and conduits shall be selected based upon the requirements of Table 4-2. - 1.1 Where not identified in Table 4-2, the decision to use conduits or cables for interior power distribution should be based on the specific details of the application.
 In general, cables in cable tray is preferred for new installations; however there are cases were the use of conduits is appropriate. - 2.
-It is acceptable for a facility to have a mixture of conduits and cables. - 3.
-Conduits should be considered in the following applications: - 3.1 Where the existing installation is conduit based. - 3.2 Fire alarm systems. - 3.3 Where aesthetics are a concern. - 3.4 Where there is potential for physical abuse or damage. - 3.4.1 For example, rigid aluminum conduits are preferred in lift stations that have limited space such that the removal of a pump could result in physical damage to the electrical system. - 3.5 Where the specific cables required do not have a FT4 rating.
+Conduits should be considered in the following applications: - 2.1 Where the existing installation is conduit based. - 2.2 Where aesthetics are a concern. - 2.3 Where there is potential for physical abuse or damage. - 2.3.1 For example, rigid aluminum conduits are preferred in lift stations that have limited space such that the removal of a pump could result in physical damage to the electrical system. - 2.4 Where the specific cables required do not have a FT4 rating. - 3.
+It is acceptable for a facility to have a mixture of conduits and cables.